LucaChen/Guide_to_using_YOLOv2/readme.md

 https://arxiv.org/abs/1612.08242

-I developed a code-crush (I'm coining that term if it's not already being used) on YOLOv2 when I discovered the repo and saw that it was written in C and CUDA.
-Maybe I was so enthralled because I had been suffering through hell with TensorFlow, which I only use because Keras is so great.
+I developed a code-crush on YOLOv2 when I discovered the repo and saw that it was written in C and CUDA.
+Maybe I was so enamored because I had been suffering through hell with TensorFlow, which I only use because Keras is so great.
 Though I have been coding in Python for several years, I still love the beauty, power, and simplicity (until I get segfaults that take me an hour to debug) of the C programming language.
 The darknet neural network framework is Open Source, fast, easy to compile and use, and supports both CPU and GPU.
+Best of all, it pairs well with Python, as you will see below.

+![alt text][image1]

 ### Training YOLO on VOC